 You’ll first need to register for an account on the HSN website.
-You can do this by clicking the “Hello, Sign In” button at the top, left of the website.
-In the next window, click “Create an Account” and follow the steps.
+You can do this by choosing the “Hello, Sign In” button at the top, left of the website.
+In the next window, choose “Create an Account” and follow the steps.

 Select a Few Items to Purchase

 Once you’ve created an account with HSN, select one or two items and add them to your shopping cart.
 You won’t actually need to purchase these items, but you must have an item in your cart for the HSN shopping cart trick to work.

 Go through the checkout process and fill out your information (including your billing and/or shipping address) as if you were purchasing the items, but don’t actually enter payment information or complete the purchase.
 Make sure you enter all of your information correctly, and do this manually, as opposed to copy-pasting or using autofill.
 The information, including your name and address, should exactly match the details that appear on your credit report.

 Follow the Pop-Up Prompt

 Sometime during the checkout process — before your enter payment information to complete the purchase — you should receive a pop-up inviting you to register for a credit card.
 Make sure you’re asked to enter only the last four digits of your Social Security number before proceeding with the credit card application.
 Once you apply for the credit card, you can empty your shopping cart if you don’t want to purchase those items.

 If you don’t see a pop-up invitation, double-check that you’ve entered your information correctly, especially things like middle initials and abbreviated addresses, to make sure it matches what is on your credit report.
 You may also want to double-check to make sure you are opted in to receive pop-ups.
 If you’re sure that you’ve done everything correctly, you can simply try again later — the trick may not always work on the first try.

 How to Decide If the HSN Shopping Cart Trick Is Right for You